Juno-Joseph/Project-3/readme.md

 Implement client-side validation and user experience enhancements.
 Write and execute test cases for all features.
 Identify and report bugs or usability issues
+Deployed the server in the cloud service

+##